image

 The pilot has been closed on the 28th of June 2021.
 The students involved was very happy about the projects and their teachers on the results gathered.
 A real success for the whole initiative.
 You can read more about student’s feedback on this article.

 Now it’s time to look to the future and think to new contents proposal to be designed.
 Learning science could be exticting like playing a game!
-Call us if you want to so something with us on this matter!

 How to teach the use of a complex software